IBAN country format

 Switzerland is part of the SEPA geographical scope, but SEPA status does not confirm a specific account can receive a payment.

-Is the example verified as a real account?
+Does the example represent a real account?

 Sources and update note

 BankCodeKit keeps payment-code checks browser-local and uses local reference data for format and country information.
-Official public source pages are used for reference, but BankCodeKit does not perform live bank, account, sanctions, or payment-network verification.
-Reference data is reviewed periodically and does not imply live accuracy.
+Local IBAN data was reviewed 2026-06-28 against Swift IBAN Registry Release 102 - Jun 2026.
+Official public source pages are used for reference, but BankCodeKit does not perform live bank, account, sanctions, or payment-network confirmation.

 - Swift IBAN Registry Reference information for IBAN structure, country support, and format rules.
+Local IBAN data reviewed 2026-06-28 against Swift IBAN Registry Release 102 - Jun 2026.

 - Swift BIC / ISO 9362 information Reference information for visible Business Identifier Code structure and usage context.